 - Ratchet & Clank Future: A Crack in Time:

-- This is explained in Fire Emblem: Path of Radiance, where it is noted that even the area's naturally occurring sounds are gone (such as animals) indicates they are surrounded.
+- This is explained in Fire Emblem: Path of Radiance, where it is noted that even the area's naturally occurring sounds are gone (such as animals), indicating that they're surrounded.

 - Parodied(?) in Valkyria Chronicles.

 - A NPC exchange from City of Heroes, where the Rikti have taken a human sympathizer hostage, doubles as an inversion of Perp Sweating:

 Rikti Captor 1:

 Ash: [It's quiet.]
 The "what the hell happens next" kind of quiet.